umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-7-to-8/index.md

 * `@Model.Value("propertyAlias")` replaces `@Umbraco.Field("propertyAlias")`
 * `@Model.PropertyAlias` replaces `@Model.Content.PropertyAlias`

-Depending on the size of the project that is being migrated, this step is going to require a lot of work.
+Depending on the size of the project that is being migrated and the amount of custom code and implementations, this step is going to require a lot of work.

 ## Step 4: Deploy and test on Umbraco Cloud